 In this article, I would like to draw attention to specific principles in an attempt to remove misconceptions surrounding the ongoing debate.

-Scholars who quoted this consensus include al-Jassas al–Hanafi1, al-Baji al-Maliki2 Ibn Rushd al-Maliki3, al-Subki al-Shafi’i, Ibn Taymiyyah5, Ibn ‘Abidin Al-Hanafi6 and others.
+Scholars who quoted this consensus include al-Jassas al–Hanafi, al-Baji al-Maliki Ibn Rushd al-Maliki, al-Subki al-Shafi’i, Ibn Taymiyyah, Ibn ‘Abidin Al-Hanafi and others.
 They added that the effective cause [‘illāh, ratio legis] for confirming these events is the visual sighting of the moon or the completion of the month of Sha’bān.
 This means that the only basis for fasting is one of these two principles.

 The principle for the masses